defndaines/meat_bar/README.md

 mix compile
 ```

-To create the SQLite databse:
+To create the SQLite database and load the table definitions:
 ```
 mix ecto.create
+mix ecto.migrate
 ```

 ### To Run Tests